The Palladian Style in Country Architecture

 Palladian window Palladian windows

-A Palladian window consists of three openings: a large central window ending in a semicircular arch, and two small side windows separated from the central window by pilasters.
+A Palladian window consists of three openings: a large central window ending in a semicircular arch, and two small side windows separated from it by pilasters.
 Sometimes small columns are used instead of pilasters.

 Famous houses